cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/lifecycle.rst

 Start, Stop, Status, and Runtime Arguments
 ------------------------------------------
-After an Application is deployed, you can start and stop its Flows, Procedures, MapReduce programs, Workflows, and Custom Services, and query for their status using HTTP POST and GET methods::
+After an Application is deployed, you can start and stop its Flows, MapReduce programs, Workflows, and Custom Services, and query for their status using HTTP POST and GET methods::

   POST <base-url>/namespaces/<namespace-id>/apps/<app-id>/<program-type>/<program-id>/<operation>